linroger/FinanceCompendium/II. Economics/International/International Economics/VI - Exchange Rates/13 - Exchange Rates and Foreign Exchange Market.md

 The answer to these questions is no. In 1970 C\$1 was worth almost exactly \$1 (1 U.S. dollar).
 So in 1970 both baskets cost the same when their cost was expressed in a common currency, about C$100 = $100.
 By 1990, however, the Canadian dollar had depreciated relative to its 1970 value and C\$1.16 was needed to buy \$1.00.
 Thus, the \$336 U.S. basket in 1990 actually cost $336 × 1.16 = C$390 when expressed in Canadian currency—almost the same price as the C\$392 Canadian basket!
 (Conversely, expressed in U.S. currency, the Canadian basket cost about 392/1.16 = \$338, almost the same as the \$336 U.S. basket.)

-1 Exchange Rates and Prices in the Long Run: Purchasing Power Parity and Goods Market Equilibrium

-2 Money, Prices, and Exchange Rates in the Long Run: Money Market Equilibrium in a Simple Model

-3 The Monetary Approach: Implications and Evidence

-4 Money, Interest Rates, and Prices in the Long Run: A General Model

-5 Monetary Regimes and Exchange Rate Regimes

-6 Conclusions

 In this example, although Canadian prices rose about  $16\%$  more than U.S. prices, U.S. residents also found that each of their U.S. dollars could buy about  $16\%$  more loonies.
 From the U.S. point of view, the cost of the baskets in each country expressed in U.S. dollars rose by about the same amount.
 The same was true from the Canadian perspective with all prices expressed in loonies.
 Economists (such as Gustav Cassel, quoted previously) would say that the relative purchasing power of each currency (in terms of U.S. versus Canadian goods) had remained the same.